 That is a good thing, since it leaves a space for those people to work in parallel with an EA team.

-To regard EA as a framework for all social entity thinking would surely exaggerate the widespread confusions out there about what EA means.
+To regard EA as a framework for all social network thinking would surely exaggerate the widespread confusions out there about what EA means.

 Surely, it is better to leave a space for business management consultants and others to contribute to business planning in parallel with enterprise architects?

 This paper suggests EA frameworks should continue to base themselves on system theory principles.

 EA is alive, has a place in the development of business systems.